hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/organizing-persistence-layer-folders.md

 ### The Qualifier

-When multiple databasesor or data sources are used in an application, there will be one `LiveSQL` and `LayerConfiguration` bean per layer.
+When multiple databases or data sources are used in an application, there will be one `LiveSQL` and `LayerConfiguration` bean per layer.
 To distinguish them, you'll need to define a `qualifier` for each one, so your applications and beans can use the appropriate ones.

 In the example above, the first persistence layer defines the qualifier `Main`, while the second persistence layer uses the qualifier `Accounting`.